 iii Archives of Neurology (Farez & Correale, 2011)

-With information from the Public Health Agency of Canada and the National MS Society (USA)
+With information from the Government of Canada and the National MS Society (USA)